Adalab/bda-modulo-1-evaluacion-final-YamilleAClavo/ReadMe.md

+# Final Evaluation Module 1

-## Evaluación Final Módulo 1
+## Module 1 lessons:

-El Lecciones del Módulo 1 son:

 1. Variables
-2. Listas y Tuplas
+2. Lists and Tuples
-3. Diccionarios y Sets
+3. Dictionaries and Sets
-4. Sentencias de control
+4. Control statements
-5. Funciones
+5. Functions
-6. Clases
+6. Class
 7. Regex

-Este es un ejercicio para evaluar lo aprendido durante este Módulo 1, creando una clase llamada TiendaOnline y haciendo uso dentro de la misma de variables, funciones y métodos.
+### Exercise to evaluate.
+ Create a Class (TiendaOnline) and use variables, functions, methods, lists and dictionaries and apply everything learned in module 1.